bam93/fair_covid_molvisexp/README.md

 # FAIR sharing of molecular visualization experiences

-This is a data and code collection (fair_covid_molvisexp) for our publication on [biorxiv](link to come) experimenting with FAIR sharing of molecular visualization experiences.
-We initially provide four example scripts for the [UnityMol](http://unitymol.sourceforge.net) software.
+This is a data and code collection (`fair_covid_molvisexp`) for our publication available as preprint on [biorxiv](dx.doi.org/10.1101/2020.08.27.270140) experimenting with FAIR sharing of molecular visualization experiences.
+We initially provide four example scripts for the [UnityMol](http://unitymol.sourceforge.net) software as well as derived media such as images, movies and 3D models.

 ## Contents